sfu-ireceptor/turnkey-service-php/README.md

 ```
 All of the rearrangement data for the 1000 sequences is returned as JSON.

+Note: both scripts `load_metadata.sh` and `load_rearrangement.sh` produce a log file for each file processed in the `log` directory.
+Log files are named using the current date, followed by the name of the processed file.

 That's all, congratulations :relaxed: You can now [reset the turnkey database](doc/resetting.md) and load your own data.

 ## Loading your own data